Yakov Tryapitsyn

 Yakov Ivanovich Tryapitsyn (Я́ков Ива́нович Тряпи́цын) (25 April 1897 – 9 July 1920) was a Russian and Soviet military and political figure.
 A wartime officer holding the rank of Praporshchik in the Imperial Russian Army during the First World War, he subsequently joined the Red Guards, and was appointed the Commander of the Nikolayevsk Front and the Nikolayevsk Military District of the Red Army of the Russian SFSR and the Okhotsk Front of the People's Revolutionary Army of the Far Eastern Republic.
 He took an active role in establishing Soviet power in Siberia and the Far East as a participant in the Civil War.
 He is best known for the role he played in the Nikolayevsk incident in 1920, in which he massacred the entire population of Nikolayevsk-on-Amur and burned the town to the ground.

+Tryapitsyn then embarked on a reign of terror in the region, executing all civilians whom he deemed a threat.
+To conserve ammunition, one of the methods to execute the victims was to stab them with a bayonet and thrust them in a hole under the ice of the river Amur.
+Several thousand inhabitants of the town were killed in this manner and other methods.
+Following a hastily convened court-martial, Tryapitsin, his staff, regimental commanders, and the Chief of Staff of the Okhotsk Front, seven people in total, were executed.
+After a second trial, another 23 perpetrators were executed, while 33 received prison terms.

 Early life and career

 Yakov Ivanovich Tryapitsin was born on 25 April 1897 in the village of Savasleyka in the Muromsky District of the Vladimir Province of the Russian Empire, in the family of a peasant, Ivan Stepanovich Sidorov-Tryapitsyn.
 He studied at the 4-year school, which he graduated from with a commendable record.
 In 1915 he entered the work of an assistant to the machinist on a locomotive in the factory's inner yard of the Mordovshchik shipyard.

 In the summer of 1916, he was enlisted in the Kexholm Regiment of the Imperial Russian Army.
 He fought in the First World War - rose to the rank of Ensign (Praporshchik), and was twice awarded the Cross of St. George.
 In the spring of 1918, he was demobilized from the active army, in connection with the Peace of Brest-Litovsk, and upon returning to Russia, he joined the Red Guard.

 He subsequently participated in the suppression of the Samara insurrection from June to October 1918.
 In the autumn of 1918, he was sent through the Eastern Front to Siberia.